Immunizations: Bringing Newcomer Children Up-to-date

 - For complex cases, consider contacting local public health authorities.
 An immunization expert can you help design an appropriate catch-up schedule.

-If HIV infection is suspected (e.g., if a child’s mother is HIV-positive or has died, or you observe failure-to-thrive or chronic medical problems that are unexplained), the child should have HIV serology done before giving any live vaccines.
+If HIV infection is suspected, the child should have HIV serology performed before giving any live vaccines.

 Currently, children younger than 15 years of age are not routinely tested for HIV infection as part of their immigration medical examination.
-Read more about HIV/AIds in newcomer children and youth in this resource.
+Rather, they are screened if they have any risk factors.
+Read more about HIV/AIDS in newcomer children and youth in this resource.

 STEP 4: What underlying conditions or risk factors require additional immunizations?

-Children living with an underlying medical condition or risk factor that puts them at higher risk of certain infections may require immunizations above and beyond those given to healthier children.
+Children living with a chronic medical condition or risk factor that puts them at higher risk of certain infections may require additional immunizations.
 Once a child is ‘caught up’ on steps 1 to 3, it’s time to assess their need for additional protection, especially if they fall into any of the following high-risk categories noted below.
 See NACI guidelines for specific advice.

 Patients at increased risk of invasive meningococcal disease should be considered for quadrivalent meningococcal vaccine.
 These patients may be living with: